Bulk flowchart icon

 Job file syntax

-Job files should be plain-text ASCII files (ANSI, to be exact).
+Job files are plain-text files.
 You can edit the file with Notepad, for example.
-In an operating system that supports Unicode, such as Windows XP, a job file can also be in Unicode format.
-UTF-8 format is not supported.
+A job file can be saved in ASCII, ANSI, UTF-8 or Unicode format.

 There are two sections in the file.
 The [Job] section defines how the input and output should be performed.
 The [Source] section lists where the input source code files are to be found.